NxPKG/khulnasoft-docs/content/fundamentals/reference/cloudflare-ray-id.md

 ### Logs

-Enterprise customers can enable Ray ID as a field in their [Cloudflare Logs](/logs/).
+Enterprise customers can enable Ray ID as a field in their [Khulnasoft Logs](/logs/).

 ### Server logs